 In the autumn and winter months we often perform as Brummie Gems Molly Dancers.

-Farm workers would have performed these dances to earn money in the winter and, in disguise, made fun of the gentry.
+Farm workers performed these dances to earn money in the winter and, in disguise, made fun of the gentry.
 We often have a ‘Lord’ and ‘Lady’ in our dances, who take the lead-but are sometimes mocked by others.

 We sometimes incorporate lively stick dances from the Welsh borders.